-Climbing the impressive London Eye is one of the must-visits when you are in London.
-Its location is also perfect to take advantage of that day to tour the area, full of attractions and good places to eat.
+Climbing the impressive London Eye is one of the must-sees in London.
+Its location is also perfect for touring the area, full of attractions and good places to eat.

-Although the English gastronomy does not have a good reputation, the truth is that London has a large number of good restaurants offering food from all over the world.
-The area around the London Eye is no exception, quite the contrary: the wide range of places to eat makes it difficult to decide on one if you do not have prior information.
+Although the English gastronomy does not have too good reputation, the truth is that London has a large number of good restaurants offering food from around the world.
+The wide range of places to eat in this area makes it difficult to decide.
 In this article I recommend the best options adapted to all budgets and tastes.

-2. The best romantic dinner on the Thames on London Showboat
+1. The best romantic dinner on the Thames in London Showboat

 - Average price per person: £76 - £93

-- Recommended dish: the menu is changing, but if there is lamb you should try it
+- Recommended dish: the menu keeps changing, but if there is lamb you should try it

 Why I like this place: the opportunity to spend an evening on a boat cruising the Thames and enjoying a great meal is not something that happens every day and you have to take advantage of it.